ethlo/itu/README.md

 mvn jmh:benchmark
 ```

-To plot the result and create result image, run `plot.py`
+To plot the result and create the resulting image, you can run `plot.py`.

 ## Example usage